Winning House Team

 Specifically, my motivation is to make a positive contribution to the school – which I consider to be the most important institution in the village.

-By day, I am the editorial director of a publishing business based in Leeds and a journalist by trade.
+By day, I am the content director of a publishing business based in Leeds and a journalist by trade.
 My specialist subject is golf.

 Vice-chair of governors